 Office: MFC 2-123

-Jack Doppelt is a Medill journalism professor at Northwestern University, publisher of Immigrant Connect (an online storytelling network for immigrants, their families and communities in and around Chicago) and RefugeeLives (depicting the daily lives of refugees and establishing connections between resettled refugees and those abroad), and a faculty associate at Northwestern’s Institute for Policy Research.
-During 2014, he’s serving as a Charles Deering McCormick Professor of Teaching Excellence at Northwestern; an Open Society Fellow, working with Al-Quds University in the West Bank to develop a journalism program; and the principal investigator in a McCormick Foundation-funded project on social justice reporting in Chicago.
+Jack Doppelt is the Hamad bin Khalifa Al Thani Professor of Journalism at Medill-Northwestern University and principal investigator of the Robert R. McCormick Foundation-funded project on social justice reporting in Chicago [Social Justice News Nexus].
+He is also publisher of Immigrant Connect (an online storytelling network for immigrants, their families and communities in and around Chicago) and RefugeeLives (depicting the daily lives of refugees and establishing connections between resettled refugees and those abroad), and a faculty associate at Northwestern’s Institute for Policy Research.
+During 2015, he’s serving as a Charles Deering McCormick Professor of Teaching Excellence at Northwestern and as an Open Society Fellow, working with Al-Quds University in the West Bank to develop its journalism program.

 His expertise is media law and ethics, and the reporting of legal and immigrant affairs.
 As part of the ongoing Immigrant Connect project, he co-produced, wrote and voiced a half-hour radio documentary – “Chicago’s Global Immigrants: Beyond the American Dream” - that aired on WBEZ –Chicago Public Radio on Dec.
 15, 2009, as part of its Chicago Matters: Beyond Burnham series; and wrote stories about refugee life in Namibia’s Osire camp - Refugees: Sand in a jar, Going back home: The split in Osire’s future, To the young and talented: There are only two things involved, Gabriel Yuma: Dreaming of emerging from the grave to life, Hendricks Kabemba: Translator, poet, stuck after high school, Permit problems…resolved, and 20 Northwestern Students Report from Refugee Camps in Jordan, Malawi and Namibia.

-He has argued in favor of a federal shield law and his piece for American Prospect Online, "Say It Loud," argued in anticipation of the confirmation hearings for John Roberts that even Justice Scalia thinks that judicial candidates should talk about their beliefs.
+He has argued in favor of a federal shield law and against the misuse of protective orders and his piece for American Prospect Online, "Say It Loud," argued in anticipation of the confirmation hearings for John Roberts that even Justice Scalia thinks that judicial candidates should talk about their beliefs.
 During Election 2000, he did a series of pieces about the nonvoting phenomenon: "Quorum Call," "A Whisper Among the Disenfranchised," "Nader, Nonvoters and the Prism of Cynicism" and "The Summer's Convention Noise."

 As editor and publisher of On The Docket, he ran a student-driven site that offered the Web's only comprehensive coverage of all pending U.S. Supreme Court cases.
 Doppelt has published numerous articles on libel, the media's influence on the criminal justice system and media coverage of the legal system, including the drug trial of former Panamanian leader Manuel Noriega and a report for the Inspector General of the Department of Children and Family Services on "Confidentiality, the News Media and the Joseph Wallace Case."

 He has represented a group of journalists before the 7th Circuit Court of Appeals in a successful attempt to gain access to sealed court documents, and has consulted as an expert witness on media practices in a number of legal cases, including Jeffrey Masson v.
 New Yorker Magazine and Janet Malcolm.
-He has been a frequent guest host on WBEZ-FM, Chicago's public radio station, co-hosted a nine-part series on race relations that was simulcast on WBEZ-FM and WVON-AM, and coordinated a conference on "Guilt by Allegation: Lessons from the Cardinal Bernardin Case."
+He has been a talk show host on WBEZ-FM, Chicago's public radio station, co-hosting a nine-part series on race relations that was simulcast on WBEZ-FM and WVON-AM, and coordinated a conference on "Guilt by Allegation: Lessons from the Cardinal Bernardin Case."